Community college faculty qualifications, 24.5(1)

 (1)Instructors teaching courses in the area of career and technical education shall be registered, certified, or licensed in the occupational area in which the state requires registration, certification, or licensure and shall meet either at least one of the following qualifications:

-1.Possess a baccalaureate degree or higher in the field of instruction in which the instructor is teaching teaches classes, or possesses a baccalaureate degree in any area of study if at least 18 of the credit hours completed were in the career and technical field of instruction in which the instructor teaches classes.
+1.Possess a baccalaureate degree or higher in the field of instruction in which the instructor is teaching teaches classes, or possess a baccalaureate degree in any area of study if at least 18 of the credit hours completed were in the career and technical field of instruction in which the instructor teaches classes.

 2.Possess an associate degree in the career and technical education field of instruction in which the instructor is teaching, if such degree is considered terminal for that field of instruction, and have at least 3,000 hours of recent and relevant work experience in the occupational area or related occupational area in which the instructor teaches classes.